Summary and Setup

 Welcome

+This lesson teaches the fundamentals of Natural Language Processing (NLP) in Python.
 It will equip you with the foundational skills and knowledge needed to carry over text-based research projects.
-The lesson is designed specifically with researchers in the Humanities and Social Sciences in mind, but is also applicable to other fields of research.
+The lesson is designed with researchers in the Humanities and Social Sciences in mind, but is also applicable to other fields of research.

 Prerequisites